 Most hunters and campers opt for a folding saw (sometimes called a Japanese saw (since Silky, a Japanese brand, popularized this saw type).

-Usually, folding camping saws feature a blade about 6-9 inches (15 to 23 cm) long and are locked towards the handle with a pivot.
-The blade typically folds away into a groove in the handle.
-They usually weigh less than 300g, which you can use with one hand to cut branches up to 5-inch (or 12 cm) in diameter.
+Folding camping saws typically come with a blade measuring around 6-9 inches (15 to 23 cm) in length, securely locked towards the handle with a pivot.
+The blade conveniently folds away into a groove in the handle.

 Survival Wire Saw